 So, what exactly is a training video?

-Training videos designed to share and teach.
+Training videos are designed to educate and inform.
 Companies often create training videos to instruct employees in corporate policies and expectations, or how to use software and systems.
 If you have ever sat through a terrible, outdated training video as part of on-the-job training, you might be a bit hesitant to subject your employees to training videos.
-However, today, the sky’s the limit in terms of creative, enjoyable and even humorous ways to create training videos.

 At Pixelfish, we remove unnecessary costs and simplify the production processes without sacrificing creative integrity.
 This means that no matter what your specific needs are, from the traditional “new product 101” to “how to” use a system or solution, we will gather together a team of bright, creative and experienced production minds to create a fresh, dynamic and effective training video for you, at an affordable rate.